jcharra/Entris/src/README.txt

 Planned improvements
 --------------------

- - Make penalty rows easier to fill up (e.g. one or two free squares per line instead of the checkered pattern)
  - Change music with each level
  - Improve tests in each modules (esp. the server stuff should tell us when it failed)